brianwawok/django-compoundqueryset/README.rst

         p = Paginator(combined_queryset, 10)

-You will get the error `Merging 'QuerySet' classes must involve the same values in each case.`
+You will get the dreaded error

+    Merging 'QuerySet' classes must involve the same values in each case.

 Now with django-compoundqueryset, you can do: